mbao01/raft-escort/README.md

 - Decouple inter-node communication/networking layer from Node
 - Create interface for Node to join a decentralized network (# currently a bridge network)
 - Redis Database is only setup to test here.
 Use any DB you wish and backup data in some storage.
+- Request made to all nodes is blocking.
+Use asynchronous requests

 ### THANK YOU!